Whan: No 'knee-jerk' reaction to LIV golfers

 "Listen, I'm saddened by what's happening in the professional game," Whan said.
 "Mostly as a fan because I like watching the best players in the world come together and play, and this is going to fracture that.
 I've heard that this is good for the game.
 At least from my outside view right now, it looks like it's good for a few folks playing the game, but I'm struggling with how this is good for the game."

-A former LPGA commissioner, Whan said he liked that golf was the only professional sport that was controlled by its players.
-While Monahan serves as commissioner, the Players Advisory Committee has much influence in PGA Tour decisions.
+A former LPGA commissioner, Whan said he liked that golf was the only professional sport controlled by its players.
+While Monahan serves as commissioner, the Player Advisory Council has much influence in PGA Tour decisions.

 The LIV Golf series, which is being fronted by two-time Open champion Greg Norman, is being financed by Saudi Arabia's Public Investment Fund.